-The Thompson Team recently attended the 2018 CASF Safety Expo at the Marriott Fort Lauderdale for a panel discussion on Hurricane Preparedness.
+The Thompson Team recently co-sponsored and attended the 2018 CASF Safety Expo at the Marriott Fort Lauderdale for a panel discussion on Hurricane Preparedness.
 It was a productive event with a lot to learn from panel members Steven Osber of Kelley Kronenberg, Peter Juhren VP at Morrow Equipment, David Lockhart of Poole & Kent, and Ryland Thompson of Marsh & McLennan.
 The moderator was Brian Trusky from Coastal Construction.

 The panel unanimously agreed that businesses should address their insurance coverage well ahead of the hurricane season as part of their preparedness process.
 Owners and risk managers may assume their businesses have more coverage than what actually exists.
 These assumptions can lead to under-protection.
 Also, the window of opportunity to get insured for floods and hurricane damage shortens each year.
 They suggested to verify the terms of your policy with your lawyer.

+Each panel member agreed that preparing for hurricane season should be done prior to the start of the season.
+Resources are usually less expensive and there is more time to plan.
 In contingency planning, one of the most important resources to protect are the employees.
 This includes methods of communication and storm preparedness.